VedantMahadik/VedantMahadik/README.md

 # Vedant Mahadik
 ## I'm a Undergraduate Student and a Developer.

-- 🔭 I'm currently working as ML/Software Engineering intern at Auto-Dl.
+- 🔭 I'm currently working as ML/Software Engineering intern at [AutoDL](http://github.com/auto-DL/).
 - 🌱 I'm currently learning MERN.
 - 👯 I'm looking to work with anyone on any project.